Migrate from Postgres¶

 There are two limits to take into account:

 - Copy Pipe limits: Copy Pipes have a default max execution time of 20s for Build plans, 30s for Pro plans, 30m for Enterprise plans.
-If you're on a Free or Pro plan and need to temporarily extend your limits to perform the migration, please reach out to us at support@tinybird.co.
+If you're on a Build or Pro plan and need to temporarily extend your limits to perform the migration, please reach out to us at support@tinybird.co.

 - The max execution time of queries in Postgres.
 This is controlled by the